 Additional resources will be added to the class page to help you use what you’ve learned to guide your quarterly, monthly, and weekly plans throughout the year.

-The live session will be recorded and an edited recording shared with a summary.
-You will have access to these materials (including the session recording) until 30 September 2021.
+The live session will be recorded and an edited recording will be shared with a summary.
+You will have access to these materials (including the session recording) until 30 September 2022.

-If you join the Studio before 30 June 2021, the class fee will be discounted from the cost of Studio membership!
+Once you’ve taken the class and made an annual plan, you can then decide if those other resources would be helpful for you.
+If you join the Studio before 30 June 2022, the class fee will be discounted from the cost of Studio membership!